charbelraffoul/ada-website/index.md

 <p class="ds-lead">
 The map reveals striking patterns.
 When you look at individual industries, the asymmetries become clear.
-Oil & Gas E&P and Oil & Gas Integrated show the strongest positive response to oil price surges — when the boss announces good news (higher oil prices), these teams celebrate with abnormal gains of 5-9%.
+Oil & Gas E&P and Oil & Gas Integrated show the strongest positive response to oil price surges, when the boss announces good news (higher oil prices), these teams celebrate with abnormal gains of 5-9%.
 But when oil crashes, their losses are more contained (around -3% to -6%), showing they've learned to weather the bad announcements.